Dark1z/memberavatarstatus/README.md

 13. Display User Avatar & Online Status in Posting Topic Review for Post User.
 14. Display User Avatar & Online Status in MCP Topic Review for Post User.
 15. Display User Avatar & Online Status in PM History Review for Post User.
+16. Display User Avatar & Online Status in UCP for Friend in Friendlist.
-16. All settings are Organized in their respective section in ACP for easy Management.
+17. All settings are Organized in their respective section in ACP for easy Management.
-17. Currently there are 7 sections in ACP : *Overview* , *General* , *Memberlist* , *Viewonline* , *Viewforum* , *Search* , *Review* .
+18. Currently there are 8 sections in ACP : *Overview* , *General* , *Memberlist* , *Viewonline* , *Viewforum* , *Search* , *Review* , *Friendlist* .
-18. Display Overview of all Settings on One Page in ACP.
+19. Display Overview of all Settings on One Page in ACP.
-19. Display if phpBB's Avatar & Online Tracking is enabled or not in Overview Page in ACP.
+20. Display if phpBB's Avatar & Online Tracking is enabled or not in Overview Page in ACP.

 ## **Support for Extensions :**